Influencing your MP on climate change

 While the former is more simple to arrange, the latter can have the advantage of allowing you to set the stage.
 Is there a local project that you would like to show off, a thriving green business, or a school which has installed solar panels?
 An event with a more 'social' feel, such as a tea-party, can give a relaxed feel and help disarm the MP.
 If the MP gets something in return for their time such as a photo appearance in the local paper, that can help build a positive relationship.
 Finding out about their interests may help spark some ideas.

-Plan together
+Planning together

 Who is going to ask what question?
 What are your individual strengths?
 For example one person might be an 'expert', another good at staying calm under pressure, another be someone the MP might not see as a 'usual suspect'.
+Make sure everyone will get a turn at speaking.

 During the meeting